djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

-# Evaluation Metrics in Machine Learning
+# Evaluation Metrics

-Evaluation metrics are essential tools for assessing the performance of machine learning models.
+Evaluation metrics are essential tools for assessing the performance of statistical and machine learning models.
 They provide quantitative measures that help us understand how well a model is performing and where improvements can be made.
 In both classification and regression tasks, selecting appropriate evaluation metrics is crucial for model selection, tuning, and validation.

 ## Classification Metrics